nathan-weinberg/jeeves/docs/README.md

 - **email_from**: The email address of the sender
 - **email_to**: Email address you would like to send your report to.
 To send the report to multiple emails, seperate them by comma, e.g. recipient1@website1.com,recipient2@website2.org
 - **email_to_test**: Email address to send test reports to (note: this field is only required if you run Jeeves with the `--test-email` flag)
+- **stage_logs**: Optional dict field that instructs Jeeves how to build an url to a log file for a corresponding failed build stage

 If you wish to use a different configuration file, you can specify it as a command line argument.